mreferre/yelb/deployments/localtest/README.md

 In this local test scenario all services are exposed on their ports and they are all referenced with `localhost:<port>`.
 In this scenario there is no need for name resolutions and service discovery (everything is resolved as `localhost`).

 Note that for the local test scenario we need to force the `RACK_ENV` variable to `test` and the `UI_ENV` variable to `test`.
 Their default is respectively `production` and `prod`.

-A sample docker-compose file is provided as a courtesy.